IMAmuseum/new-photography-report/README.md

 	curl --help
 	java -jar C:\saxon\saxon9he.jar

 *NOTE: This application was written with saxon9he.jar as the active version of Saxon.
-If your Windows machine has a different version, the two Saxon commands in SingleSurvey.cmd and AllSurveys.cmd need to be modified to reflect the version of Saxon installed on your machine.*
+If your Windows machine has a different version, the two Saxon commands in new-photography-report.cmd need to be modified to reflect the version of Saxon installed on your machine.*

 This report also requires the IBM Word Cloud Generator (https://www.softpedia.com/get/Office-tools/Other-Office-Tools/IBM-Word-Cloud-Generator.shtml) be installed in the main new-conservation-report folder, stored in the folder "IBM World Cloud."
 The following related files should be stored in the primary new-conservation-report folder: